 - Low HRV (relative to your baseline) is associated with activation of your "fight-or-flight" branch, stress (both good and bad), illness, and overtraining.

 Oura calculates your nighttime HRV using rMSSD, a well-known HRV parameter that provides a reliable and accurate view of your autonomic nervous system’s activity.
 The average HRV you see on your Readiness tab is the mean of all five-minute samples measured while you sleep.
 What’s unique about Oura is that changes in your HRV are accounted for every five minutes throughout the night in comparison to other wearables that only take HRV measurement at a single point during the night.
 Having continual measurements throughout the night not only results in greater accuracy but gives you a more detailed perspective into how your body is responding to the previous day’s stressors and how well it’s preparing for the next.

 As displayed in the Readiness tab view shown below, Oura provides you with the following heart rate variability metrics:

-• Your HRV Trace: Your HRV values captured every 5 minutes throughout the night, displayed in a graph.
+- Your HRV Trace: Your HRV values captured every five minutes throughout the night, displayed in a graph.